AxisCommunications/acap-computer-vision-sdk-examples/web-server/README.md

 * ACAP4 Docker version 19.03.5 or higher
 * Camera Firmware: 10.2

+## Limitations
+* Apache Reverse Proxy does not work with content, i.e. images, in the HTML page

 ## Configure Camera Apache Web Server to forward web requests
 The Web Server can be accessed from a Web Browser eighter directly using a port number (i.e. http://mycamera:8080) or through the Apache Server in the camera using an extension to the camera web URL (i.e http://mycamera/monkey).
 To configure the Apache Server as a Reverse Proxy Server, use the procedure shown below.
 ```sh